JemaySALOMON/TMBusers/README.md

-This repository contains a mini R package with functions written in R to extract TMB parameters.

-The package is currently under development.
-Don't install!
+TMBusers: A mini R package providing useful functions to work with TMB object.
+This package is currently under development and aims to simplify working with TMB output for model interpretation and analysis.